lixingcong/my-gfwlist/README.md

 ```

 If you do not have dnsmasq-regex, it is ok.
-You need you write your custom domain list(the list may be a bit longer than regex verison) and pass argument '--no-regex' to main.py for ignoring those regex domains.
+You need you write your custom domain list(the list may be a bit longer than regex verison) and pass argument '--no-regex' to script for ignoring those regex domains.

 ## Usage